5 Creative Ideas for Optometry Social Media Posts

 For optometrists, social media marketing offers a way to set themselves apart from the competition by building a trustworthy, relatable brand that patients prefer over other optometry clinics.

-Social media marketing lets you connect directly with patients through video, blogs, messages, and feedback buttons.
+Social media marketing lets you connect directly with patients through videos, blogs, messages, and feedback buttons.
 This approach helps your patients understand how your practice operates, your level of expertise, and the type of care they will receive from your practice.

 As of 2022, Facebook has 2.934 billion active users, making it the world’s most popular social media platform.
 In the United States, a whopping 239.15 million people currently use Facebook.